wasp-lang/wasp/web/docs/language/features.md

 This method requires that `externalAuthAssociationEntity` specified in `auth` [described here](features#externalauthassociationentity).
 #### Default settings
 - Configuration:
-  - By default, we expect you to set two environment variables in order to use Google authentication:
+  - By default, Wasp expects you to set two environment variables in order to use Google authentication:
     - `GOOGLE_CLIENT_ID`
     - `GOOGLE_CLIENT_SECRET`
   - These can be obtained in your Google Cloud Console project dashboard.
 See [here](/docs/integrations/google#google-auth) for more.
 - Sign in:
-  - When a user signs in for the first time, we will create a new User account and link it to their Google account for future logins.
+  - When a user signs in for the first time, Wasp will create a new User account and link it to their Google account for future logins.
 The `username` will default to a random dictionary phrase that does not exist in the database, like "nice-blue-horse-27160".
+    - Aside: If you would like to allow the user to select their own username, or some other sign up flow, you could add a boolean property to your User entity which indicates if the account setup is complete.
+You can then redirect them in your `onAuthSucceededRedirectTo` handler.
-- Here is a link to the default implementations: https://github.com/wasp-lang/wasp/blob/main/waspc/data/Generator/templates/server/src/routes/auth/passport/google/googleDefaults.js
+- Here is a link to the default implementations: https://github.com/wasp-lang/wasp/blob/main/waspc/data/Generator/templates/server/src/routes/auth/passport/google/googleDefaults.js These can be overriden as explained below.

 #### Overrides
 If you require modifications to the above, you can add one or more of the following to your `auth.methods.google` dictionary: